WojciechP/nojokescala/_posts/2015-10-27-before-you-build-a-web-app.md

 The first two points are quite self-explainatory.
 The third point, about docs being complete and correct is tricky: depending on your desired project quality it might mean different things.
-An example of *complete API doc* definition might be as follows:
+An example of a *complete API doc* definition might be as follows:

 > All the endpoints have documented url params, payloads and response bodies.